Updated June 15, 2023

 When employees receive stock options or restricted stock, they often do not gain control over the stock or options for a period of time.
-This period is known as the vesting period and is usually 3 to 5 years.
+This is the vesting period, which usually lasts for 3 to 5 years.
 During the vesting period, the employee cannot sell or transfer the stock or options.
 As a result, the total options issued are known as Options Outstanding.
-However, after the vesting period, an employee can sell their stock options which are known as Options Exercisable.
+However, after the vesting period, an employee can sell their stock options, known as Options Exercisable.
 Hence, an analysis should contain only those stock options that an employee can exercise and convert into shares (Options Exercisable).

 In ABC, calculations of in-the-money options undertaken using options exercisable are shown below.

-From the above table, Net 0.70 million shares are issued because of Stock Options.
+From the above table, net 0.70 million shares issue because of Stock Options.

 Assignment: Infosys Options Table

 Below is an extract of the Options Table of Infosys from the 2008 Annual Report.
-Use the Current Market Price of Infosys (Rs2,450/- per share)and use the table below to calculate the effect of stock options on the Equity Base.
+Use the Current Market Price of Infosys (Rs2,450/- per share) and the table below to calculate the effect of stock options on the Equity Base.

 Use Exchange rate $1=Rs46

 Total Capital = 220.0 + 106.4 = 326.4

-The above proportions will be used to calculate the Weighted Average Cost of Capital (WACC).
+The above proportions come into use for calculating the Weighted Average Cost of Capital (WACC).

-In this article, we have understood the basis for the calculation of the Weighted Average Cost of Capital (WACC). we will take a detailed video of WACC in our next article.
-Till then, Happy Learning!
+In this article, we have understood the basis for the calculation of the Weighted Average Cost of Capital (WACC).
+We will be taking a detailed video of WACC in our next article.